leadsoftlucas/ravendb-demo/README.md

 > From Leλd∫oft, I've created a AsValidCollection that inherits CollectionsBase, both to optimize some base functionalities focused on entity class, including Ids, enabled, created and updated dates, and model validation features to provide a simple way to create collections that will be used in the application.
 It may include some Counters and Time Series structures based on RavenDB context.
 This is a great way to simplify the code and make it more readable, while still maintaining the flexibility of the data model.
 > Available in [NuGet Gallery | LeadSoft.Common.GlobalDomain](https://www.nuget.org/packages/LeadSoft.Common.GlobalDomain).

-> Checkout the video below to see the data structure comparisson in action, live in TDC SP in 2024 with RavenDB: "TDC SP 2024 - NoSQL: A small step in modeling, a big leap in efficiency RavenDB & LeadSoft"
+> Checkout the video below to see the data structure comparison in action, live in TDC SP in 2024 with RavenDB: "TDC SP 2024 - NoSQL: A small step in modeling, a big leap in efficiency RavenDB & LeadSoft"
 > [![TDC SP 2024 - NoSQL: Um pequeno passo na modelagem um grande salto na eficiência RavenDB & LeadSoft](https://img.youtube.com/vi/shoX67MMtLc/hqdefault.jpg)
 <br> TDC SP 2024 - NoSQL: Um pequeno passo na modelagem um grande salto na eficiência RavenDB & LeadSoft](https://www.youtube.com/watch?v=shoX67MMtLc)